Separation of Variables and Superintegrability on Riemannian Coverings

-The functions $H$, $L$, $K$ are all functionally independent and the Hamiltonian $H$ is therefore quadratically superintegrable, when all the integrals are globally defined. $K$ is associated to the generalisation to the covering space of the Laplace constant of motion of the Euclidean plane's Kepler-Coulomb system. {\em Since $K$ is globally defined only for $k$ integer, the potential $V$ is multiseparable, and quadratically superintegrable, only for integer values of $k$. }
+The functions $H$, $L$, $K$ are all functionally independent and the Hamiltonian $H$ is therefore quadratically superintegrable, when all the integrals are globally defined.
+The first integral $K$ is associated to the generalisation to the covering space of the Laplace constant of motion of the Euclidean plane's Kepler--Coulomb system. \begin{Proposition} The potential $V$ is multiseparable, and quadratically superintegrable, only for integer values of $k$. \end{Proposition}

+\begin{proof} The tensor $K$ is globally defined only for $k$ integer, while $H$ and $L$ are always globally defined. \end{proof}

 Differently from what seen about the TTW system, in this case the orbits are not confined to sectors bounded by singular points and they can actually make circuits around the origin, wandering in all the covering space.
 The globality of first integrals becomes therefore essential for the superintegrability of the system.